swri-robotics/gilbreth/README.md

 	```
 	rosservice call /start_spawn "{}"
 	```
     This command will make parts appear on the conveyor at random intervals.
+The frequency, types of parts and other properties can be configured in this [yaml file](gilbreth_gazebo/config/conveyor_objects.yaml)

 1. Stop the part spawner
 	```